liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/03-generating-the-backend/02-generating-layers.markdown

     and the name as a `String`.

 4. Next, define the group instance.
 The `groupId` defines the ID of the Site in
-    @product@ where the entity instance exists.
+    @sharepoint@ where the entity instance exists.
 The `companyId` is the primary key of a
     [portal instance](/docs/7-2/user/-/knowledge_base/u/setting-up).